naaas94/PCC/README.md

 **Current Status:** Fully orchestrated system with BigQuery integration, monitoring, and production-ready error handling.
 The pipeline processes data with 95%+ confidence scores, validates against strict input/output schemas, and writes results to BigQuery tables with comprehensive monitoring. **NEW:** Automatic model ingestion from GCS with dynamic model loading, version management, and seamless integration with the existing pipeline.

-**How it works:** Daily customer support data is ingested from BigQuery, preprocessed using MiniLM embeddings, classified through a swappable inference module with automatic model updates from GCS, and output with full metadata and confidence scores to BigQuery tables with monitoring logs.
+**How it works:** Daily customer support data is ingested from BigQuery, preprocessed using combined MiniLM and TF-IDF embeddings (584 dimensions), classified through a swappable inference module with automatic model updates from GCS, and output with full metadata and confidence scores to BigQuery tables with monitoring logs.

 ---